 Glossary R Return to main Glossary index RailCom A relatively new DCC standard to implement return messages from a train/decoder.
 It was originally developed by Lenz, and is now a NMRA standard.
 Further development is in progress by European companies, and this extension is called RailComPlus.
-RailCom works by having the command-station/booster stop driving the rails between DCC packets, during the inter-message idle packets, and then the decoder generates a 20 mA serial encoded signal.
-This is decoded by the command-station and/or other RailCom decoder(s).
+RailCom works by having the command-station/booster stop driving the rails between DCC packets, during the inter-message idle packets known as the "cutout", and then the decoder generates a 20 mA serial encoded signal on to the track.
+The data output by the decoder can be 1 or 2 "channels" or both, channel 1 is for the loco address that the decoder will respond to.
+Channel 1 data is unsolicited data that is to say the data is sent out without being requested and is received and decoded by "local" detectors around the layout in track "blocks".
+Channel 2 data in only transmitted out by the decoder in response to a command sent by the command station. this data is received and decoded by the one and only "global" detector on the layout.
+The data in channel 2 can be up to 36 bits in size.
 RailCom/Plus allows: the identification of unknown trains; block occupancy; transmission of train information, such as its actual speed; and more efficient 'on-the-main' programming.
 See: NMRA standard and ESU RailCom Plus.
 Raspberry Pi RASPBERRY PI FOUNDATION provide low-cost, high-performance computers that people use to learn, solve problems and have fun.
 Two current models of single board computer running LINUX based system with several development environments...
-Pi Zero (aka Pi0) 1 GHz single-core CPU, 512 MB RAM, HDMI, USB and 40 pin GPIO (~ $\pm4)$ Pi 3 B (aka Pi3) 1.2 GHz quad-core CPU, 1 GB RAM, Ethernet, Wireless, Bluetooth, HDMI, 4 x USB and 40 pin GPIO ( $\sim$ £35) RC filter A resistance and capacitor network to limit a particular frequency Or noise rejection from motors Rectification The process of converting alternating current (AC) to direct current (DC). most offten using diodes.
+Pi Zero (aka Pi0) 1 GHz single-core CPU, 512 MB RAM, HDMI, USB and 40 pin GPIO (~ $\pm$ 4) Pi 3 B (aka Pi3) 1.2 GHz quad-core CPU, 1 GB RAM, Ethernet, Wireless, Bluetooth, HDMI, 4 x USB and 40 pin GPIO ( $\sim$ £35) RC filter A resistance and capacitor network to limit a particular frequency Or noise rejection from motors Rectification The process of converting alternating current (AC) to direct current (DC). most offten using diodes.
 The diodes are commonly arranged in a set of 4 combined in one package.
 See also "Bridge rectifier".